jaz303/traitor/README.md

 # traitor

-Traitor is a traits library for Javascript.
+`traitor` is a traits library for Javascript, allowing classes to be composed from distinct slices of functionality ("traits") instead of relying on traditional inheritance.

+`traitor` strives to be efficient and the classes it generates should carry minimal overhead when compared to traditional Javascript objects.

 ## Installation